Battery comparison test. Comparative test of imported and domestic batteries

 Dimensions 230×171×220 mm

-The Bosch battery performed without brilliance.
-We note only the sixth result at -29ºС.
-The battery takes charge without appetite, which indicates an unimportant ability to recover from a deep discharge.
+The Bosch battery performed without sparkle.
+Let us just note the sixth result at -29ºС.
+The battery accepts a charge without appetite, which indicates an unimportant ability to recover after a deep discharge.
 You expect more from a manufacturer with such a big name.

 Declared capacity 65 Ah